Purpose of this document

 stance:<value>: Message stance (e.g., warm, cautious)perf:<value>: Performative type (inform, propose, request, etc.)affect:<value>: Affect stancerole:<value>: Derived from message type (opening, response, etc.)sender:<value>: Participant identity

-Similarity between two messages:3.4 Why These Weights
+Similarity between two messages:3.4 why these weights

 The 60/30/10 weighting was determined empirically:- Word content (60%) is the primary signal—what agents discuss matters most